ofiscal/tax.co/README.md

 There are [two](org/enig,enph.org) org-formatted [documents](org/enph-for-vat.org) describing the ENIG and ENPH data sets from DANE.

-[tricks.org](org/tricks.org) describes some methods that can be handy, like getting pandas to display tables in scientific notation.
+[tricks.org](org/tricks.org) describes methods I sometimes need to use, like getting pandas to display tables in scientific notation.